 - Concrete Engineer

 - Railroad Engineer

-There were about 303,500 jobs for Civil Engineer in 2016 (in the United States).
+In the United States, there were 303,500 jobs for Civil Engineer in 2016.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 32,200 new jobs for Civil Engineer by 2026.
 The BLS estimates 25,900 yearly job openings in this field.